bereniceluis/textractify/README.md

 ## Demo
 Upload an image [here](textractify.herokuapp.com/upload) using one of the images in the [uploads folder](https://github.com/muichii/textractify/tree/main/static/uploads) to view a demo of the OCR in action!

-You can also use one of your scanned images to see the result.

 ## Screenshots
 **Landing page**